BPC-157

 Molecular Weight: 1419.53 g/mol

-Solubility: Freely soluble in water (>10 mg/mL), bacteriostatic water, PBS (pH 7.4), and saline.
+Solubility Profile: Freely soluble in water (>10 mg/mL), PBS (pH 7.4), saline.
 Stable across pH 2-10.
 No organic co-solvent required.

 This content was prepared for informational purposes based on published preclinical research.
 It does not constitute medical advice or product efficacy claims.